Since I was a little girl my passion, after writing, has been horses. Learning and sharing everything I know with you here. Happy Trails!

-How to Train Your Beginner Horse
+How to Train a Foal

 There are as many ways to train a horse as there are horse breeds.
 You have to choose which one you feel would work best for you.
 Then you should study it, learn it and use it.

-Colt vs. Foal vs. Filly
+Terms to Know: Colt vs. Foal vs. Filly

 I have noticed, to my chagrin, that filly, foal and colt are used interchangeably when someone is talking about young horses.
-I'll be using these terms throughout the article so I'd like to define them.
+I'll be using these terms throughout the article, so I'd like to define them.

-Each identifies a specific characteristic except foal.
+Each identifies a specific characteristic, except foal:

 - A foal is a young horse (baby horse) of either sex.

-- A filly is a female young horse.
+- A filly is a young female horse.

-Filly and colt are not interchangeable, they are distinct labels.
+Filly and colt are not interchangeable; they are distinct labels.
 While we are on the subject, there are a few other labels I have noticed people are using indiscriminately.
 They are:

-- Stud - A stud is a fully intact adult male horse (still has testicles).
+- Stud: A stud is a fully intact adult male horse (still has testicles).

-- Gelding - A gelding is a horse that had his testicles surgically removed.
+- Gelding: A gelding is a horse that had his testicles surgically removed.

 Start Training as Soon as Possible